ferreira-tb/tauri-store/docs/src/index.md

 ## Optional features

-- `file-sync-all`: Calls [`File::sync_all`](https://doc.rust-lang.org/std/fs/struct.File.html#method.sync_all) after writing to the store file.
+- `file-sync-all`: Calls [`File::sync_all`](https://doc.rust-lang.org/std/fs/struct.File.html#method.sync_all) after writing to the store file, to ensure that all in-memory data reaches the filesystem.
 Enabling this can severely degrade performance.
-- `unstable-async`: Enables async support for the plugin.

 ## Versioning

 This crate follows [Cargo guidelines for SemVer compatibility](https://doc.rust-lang.org/cargo/reference/semver.html).

-::: warning Experimental features
+::: info Experimental features
-[Cargo features](https://doc.rust-lang.org/cargo/reference/features.html) prefixed with `unstable-` (e.g. `unstable-async`) are experimental and may introduce breaking changes between patch versions or even be completely removed.
+[Cargo features](https://doc.rust-lang.org/cargo/reference/features.html) prefixed with `unstable-` are experimental and may introduce breaking changes between patch versions or even be completely removed.
 :::

 ## Any questions?